Advances in Influenza Treatment: Optimizing Outcomes in High-Risk Influenza Patients with Chronic Cardiometabolic Conditions

 This is an application-based activity.
 Universal Activity Number (UAN): JA4008162-9999-20-2059-L01-P.

 Postgraduate Institute for Medicine (PIM) requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to PIM policy.
 PIM is committed to providing its learners with high quality activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.

-Dr. Gravenstein discloses the following: TBA
+Dr. Gravenstein discloses the following:

-Dr. Ison discloses the following: TBA
+Dr. Ison discloses the following:

-Dr. Poland discloses the following: TBA
+Dr. Poland discloses the following: